-Custodial Credit Risk - Repurchase Agreement
+Custodial Credit Risk - Money Market Fund

-Repurchase agreements are exposed to custodial credit risk if they are not covered by depository insurance and they are uncollateralized, collateralized with securities held by the pledging financial institution, or collateralized with securities held by the pledging financial institution's trust department or agent, but not in the Tax Collector's name.
+Money Market Funds are exposed to custodial credit risk because they are not covered by depository insurance and they are not collateralized with securities held by the pledging financial institution.

-As of September 30, 2007, the Tax Collector was exposed to custodial risk in the amount of \$1,274,000 under its repurchase agreement with a local financial institution.
+As of September 30, 2008, the Tax Collector was exposed to custodial risk in the amount of \$778,163 under its money market fund investment.

-The Tax Collector does not have a policy for custodial credit risk.
+The Tax Collector's investment policy does not include a policy covering custodial credit risk.